 We determine stock-based compensation expense for options, warrants and shares of common stock granted to non-employees in accordance with FASB ASC 718, Stock Compensation, and FASB ASC 505-50, Equity-Based Payments to Non-Employees, and represents the fair value of the consideration received, or the fair value of the equity instruments issued, whichever may be more reliably measured.
 For options that vest over future periods, the fair value of options granted to non-employees is amortized as the options vest.
-The option's price is remeasured using the Black-Scholes model at the end of each quarterly reporting period.
 Stock-based compensation expense recognized during the period is based on the value of the portion of share-based payment awards that is ultimately expected to vest during the period.